xiao-liu/zeta-go-legacy/README.md

 # Overview
-ZetaGo is a python implementation of Deepmind's AlphaGoZero.
+ZetaGo is a python implementation of Deepmind's AlphaGo Zero.
 I choose the greek letter "zeta" as the name because of its similarity to the word "zero".
-ZetaGo is almost an exact reproduction of AlphaGoZero, with some minor differences (see Section "Differences from AlphaGoZero" for a complete list).
+ZetaGo is almost an exact reproduction of AlphaGo Zero, with some minor differences (see Section "Differences from AlphaGo Zero" for a complete list).
 Through runnable, the nature of this project is more demonstrative than practical.
 A rough estimation by myself shows that it would take over 30,000 years to finish the training on my own desktop
 (CPU: Intel Core i5-6600K / GPU: NVidia GTX 1080 / RAM: DDR4 16GB).

-Given the infeasibility of training a standard AlphaGoZero model in my computer, I turn to solving a smaller problem.
+Given the infeasibility of training a standard AlphaGo Zero model in my computer, I turn to solving a smaller problem.
 In particular, I attempt to train a good model for 9x9 Go board.
 Currently it still takes about one year to finish the training even for this smaller setup.